WorldHealthOrganization/stepsMDA2021/README.md

 -   Some scripts in modules are tailored to the country-specific settings

--   It is advised to use RStudio software and `stepsMDA2021.Rproj` to load the project.
+-   It is advised to use RStudio software and `stepsMDA2021.Rproj` to load the project

+-   Project has been tested on MacOS 12.3 and Windows 10/11, using R version 4.1.3.

 ## Getting help